 The frequency of alternative tobacco product use (e-cigarettes, Heat-not-Burn products, loose leaf, snus, etc.) among smokers and the association with switch and quit attempts is increasing; the scientific community is debating, in the attempt to explain the benefits and the risks associated with these products.
-Health issues are emerging that demand more research and sound interpretation of research and clinical data.

 The objectives of the Summit are to offer opportunities for scientists of different countries to:

-- Discuss and debate on scientific, technological, medical, regulatory, legal and policy issues for advancing the technical capacity of the participating countries
+- Discuss and debate on scientific, technological, medical, regulatory, legal and policy issues for advancing the technical capacity of the participating countries.

 - Provide an environment where regulatory authorities and policy makers may present to the scientific and medical communities their prospective course of action.